ppenteado/ominas/docs/rst/obj/glb/glb_intersect.rst

 Returns
 -------

-	Array (2*nv,3,nt) of points in the BODY frame, where int_pts[0:nv-1,*,*] correspond to the near-side intersections
-	and int_pts[nv:2*nv-1,*,1] correspond to the far side.
-Zero vector is returned for points with no solution.
+	Array (nv,3,nt) of points in the BODY frame corresponding to the first intersections with the ray.
+Zero vector is returned for points with no solution, including those behind the viewer.

  STATUS: